Zohra-Neda/Zohra-Neda/README.md

-👋 Hello and welcome to my GitHub profile!
+# 👋 Hello and welcome to my GitHub profile!

-# Zohra Neda - Software Developer
-## Introduction
-👩‍💻 My name is Zohra Neda and I am a software developer from Afghanistan.
+👩‍💻 My name is *Zohra Neda* and I am a *Software Developer* from *Afghanistan*.
 I am passionate about coding and love to create innovative solutions that solve real-world problems.

 📚 In addition to coding, I enjoy learning new technologies and keeping up with the latest trends in the tech industry.
 I believe that continuous learning is essential for personal growth and professional development.